JoanBarduena/CutSceneManager/README.md

-I'm Joan Barduena Reyes, student of the degree in Videogames Design and Development, currently in second year.
-In case you want to see my other projects, here I leave my [Github](https://github.com/JoanBarduena).
+I am [Joan Barduena](https://es.linkedin.com/in/joan-barduena-979999131), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

+Here I leave my [Github](https://github.com/JoanBarduena) if you want to see my other projects.

 # What is a CutScene?